xpack/web-doxygen/website/docs/api/files/src-dirdef-cpp.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>In order to create stable, but unique directory names, we compute the common part of the path shared by all directories.</p>
+In order to create stable, but unique directory names, we compute the common part of the path shared by all directories.

-<p>Definition at line 1001 of file <a href="/web-doxygen/docs/api/files/src/dirdef-cpp">dirdef.cpp</a>.</p>
+Definition at line 1001 of file <a href="/web-doxygen/docs/api/files/src/dirdef-cpp">dirdef.cpp</a>.

 <div class="doxyProgramListing">